divio/django-cms-tutorial/Step 6 - Toolbar Integration.md

 ### Registering
 There are two ways to control what gets shown in the toolbar.

-One is the `CMS_TOOLBARS`.
+One is the `CMS_TOOLBARS` setting.
 This gives you full control over which classes are loaded, but requires that you specify them all manually.

 The other is to provide `cms_toolbar.py` files in your apps, which will be automatically loaded as long `CMS_TOOLBARS` is not set (or set to `None`).